 Valtteri Bottas was born on 28th August 1989 in Nastola, Finland, entering his very first kart race at the age of six.
 Over the ensuing decade, the karting circuits of Finland and Europe would become his home from home, where he won numerous Championships and was a member of the Finnish national karting squad for seven years.

 In 2007, at the age of 17, Valtteri made the step up to single-seater racing.
 He immediately won two races in the Formula Renault 2.0 NEC series and finished his rookie season in third position.
-Twelve months later, he lifted not one but two Championship trophies, sweeping all before him in his second Formula Renault 2.0 NEC campaign.
-With twelve victories from sixteen races, Valtteri won the title at a canter.
+Twelve months later, he lifted not one but two Championship trophies, sweeping all before him in his second Formula Renault 2.0 NEC campaign with 12 wins from 16 races.
 That same year, he also won five races, and the championship, in the Formula Renault Eurocup.

 In the following year (2011), Valtteri switched to the GP3 Series, which was then in its second season as a support event to Formula One.
 This put Valtteri in the shop window for F1 teams and also gave him the chance to accumulate preliminary experience of Grand Prix circuits.
 He acquitted himself well, securing four victories on the last four weekends of the season to beat his team-mate James Calado to the title.

 Valtteri was given his first Formula One test outing by Williams in 2010 and continued in this role in 2011 alongside his GP3 commitments.
-For the 2012 season, he decided to concentrate solely on his duties as a Formula One test driver and not to compete in any more races.
-In this capacity, he took a Williams car out in the first free practice session on 15 of the 20 Grand Prix weekends that year, thereby acquiring valuable experience of the top tier of motor racing.
+For the 2012 season, he decided to concentrate solely on his duties as a Formula One test driver.
+He completed 15 first practice outings over the course of the 20-race season, thereby acquiring valuable experience of the top tier of motor racing.
 In November 2012, he at last received the long-awaited call from his management team: “Your time has come.”

 Valtteri made his Formula One debut at Albert Park, Melbourne, in the 2013 Australian Grand Prix, thereby becoming the ninth driver from his country Finland to compete at this level.
 His debut season turned out to be a difficult one – but he at least outscored his team-mate Pastor Maldonado by four points to one.
 Valtteri’s moment of glory came in qualifying for the Canadian Grand Prix when, on a drying track, he gave a virtuoso performance to claim P3 on the grid.
 In the race itself, though, he stood no chance against the opposition on a dry track.
 He therefore had to wait until the penultimate race of the season before scoring his maiden World Championship points for an eighth-place finish in the United States Grand Prix.